ophwug/docs/README.md

     * Use a silicone case to protect the device from bumps and scratches.
       * [Soft Silicone Case (Only for Openpilot Comma3X) – Janka's Workshop](https://janquick.com/products/soft-silicone-case-only-for-c3x)
 * When removing the device, be careful with the OBD-C cable.
 In addition to being physically careful with it, hiding it, including the tip from the sun's damaging rays will also help prolong its life.
 * When removing the device, be careful with the OBD-C port.
 It is a weak point in the design and can be damaged if you are not careful.
-This far harder to fix than the OBD-C cable.
+This is far harder to fix than the OBD-C cable.
 Look into magnetic mounts to minimize the wear on the OBD-C port.
 * SSH in and backup the contents of `/persist/comma/id_rsa` on a genuine comma device.
   * https://spektor56.github.io/OpenpilotToolkit/ is an easy tool to do this.
   * More manual steps can be found at https://github.com/commaai/openpilot/wiki/SSH but the UI seems to shift around a lot.
 The broad strokes are the same.